Borsdorf

 Borsdorf is a municipality in the Leipzig district in Saxony, Germany.

 Geography

 Modern Borsdorf municipality consists of three historical villages: Borsdorf (originally the smallest among the three, serving as a toll station at the historical main road from Leipzig to Dresden), Panitzsch (a settlement of Slavic origin) and Zweenfurth (named after a river crossing).
 All three villages are situated along the Parthe river.

 Borsdorf is neighbouring Leipzig in the west, Taucha in the north, Machern in the east and Brandis in the south-east.

 Transport

 Borsdorf is located at the railway mainline between Leipzig and Dresden.
 It is served by local commuter trains, the rapid transit network of S-Bahn Mitteldeutschland as well as the Regional Express train (Regionalexpress) Leipzig-Dresden.
+In Borsdorf station, the second Leipzig–Dresden line branches off which historically was an important alternative connection to Dresden via Meissen and is still in use today.

 The municipality is linked to Leipzig via the B6 federal highway.
-The closest expressway is Bundesautobahn A14, approx. 4 km west of Borsdorf.
+The closest expressway is Bundesautobahn A14, approx. 4 km west of Borsdorfp.

 Leipzig-Halle Airport can be reached within 30 minutes by car.